Mary Everitt, LMT, founded Rapha Healing Arts out of a desire to guide people into a space of relaxation and renewal.

 She is driven to keep her practice a safe and welcoming place for all people from all walks of life.

-Like many, Mary Everitt is a Portland transplant.
-She’s been practicing massage therapy for four years and couldn’t love it more.
 She's spent her life in diverse environments and is passionate about nurturing community, connection and empowerment locally and globally.
 In her personal life she likes a big cup of tea, playing and adventuring through each moment.

 Mary is the provider of all services offered by Rapha Healing Arts and is licensed to practice massage therapy in the state of Oregon.
 To learn more about the types of bodywork she offers, click here.